tuan3w/tuan3w/README.md

 #  👋 Hi, I'm Tuan Nguyen

 I love building products.
-I have built products in both startups and big companies.
+I have built products in both startups and big companies in Vietnam.
 Some of these products have served millions of users.

->I'm looking for a collaboration opportunity.
-Please check my resume for more information
->and contact me via my email in the section below.
+>I'm actively looking for a remote job opportunity in a product company or startup.
+>I'm a productive, straightforward and hard working person.
+>If you know any chance or you are looking for a candidate like me, please reach me out.
+>My CV can be found below for your reference..

 ## 💻 Tech stack

 - Backend: Go, NodeJS, Python
 - Frontend: React
 - ML: Pytorch, Numpy
-- Data: Redis, Postgres, Kafka, Cassandra, Apache Spark
+- Data: Redis, Postgres/MySQL, Kafka, Cassandra

 ## ❤ Love products